 One of the pleasures of this global communication arena is the opportunity to befriend interesting people anywhere.
 But use discretion.
 Remember that the world is looking over your shoulder.
 And if you aren’t judicious in what you say, you may regret it.
 Not because you did anything “wrong” – but you may inadvertently hurt someone, or be hurt yourself.

-Yes, I was seeing someone for awhile, last year.
-A good man.
-A true gentleman.
-And like a gentleman, he never made himself visible online, respecting my need for privacy, and also ensuring ours as we were getting to know each other.
+Yes, I was seeing someone for awhile last year who is a true gentleman.
+And like a gentleman, he never made himself visible online, respecting my need for privacy and also ensuring ours as we were getting to know each other.
 While we are no longer dating, we have remained friends in the real world – like adults.
 We kept what was private, private.

-It worked for us.
+Possibly, and I hope with discretion.
+That’s what works for me.
 You have to decide what works for you.